 Iglesias, an Oakland native, is a recognized public sector leader with a longstanding career in the Bay Area.
 Prior to joining TUC, he served as San Francisco Mayor Gavin Newsom’s Senior Advisor on Jobs and Contracting Programs.
 He also served as the Executive Director of San Francisco’s Human Rights Commission and the Founding Director of CityBuild—San Francisco’s nationally recognized construction workforce program aimed at training residents for public and private construction projects.

-Iglesias currently serves on the Job and Housing Coalition and SPUR Oakland Board, as well as on the Oakland Thrives Leadership Council.
-He holds a Bachelor’s Degree in Business from San Jose State University, where he played NCAA Division I FBS Football as a wide-receiver.
+Iglesias currently serves on the Job and Housing Coalition and SPUR Oakland Board, the Oakland Thrives Leadership Council, and is the Co-Chair of the African American Latino Action Alliance.
+He holds a Bachelor’s Degree in Business from San Jose State University, where he played NCAA Division I FBS Football as a wide receiver.